 earn 310 points under the Appendix A categories; and

-meet any threshold requirements determined at preliminary application to submit a full application.
+are competitive based on the priorities listed below.

 Eligible applications will compete under the criteria in QAP Section VI.

 KHRC will make awards based on its evaluation of the factors below.
 Each factor will result in an application having a higher priority and is listed in declining order of significance.